Prior to reading the novel, I cam across several reviews of Dan Simmons’ 2011 novel Flashback. I was struck by the number of times I came

 weaponry to street riots, desert commando shootouts to terrorist attacks.
 Simmons even finds time to pay tribute to Mad Max and A Clockwork Orange.

-Obama administration and Canadian and European governments laid to blame for
+Obama administration, Canadian parliament, and European governments are laid to blame for

-acting as doormats for Middle Eastern and Japanese empire building, it’s easy
+acting as doormats to Middle Eastern and Japanese empire building.
+In other words, it’s easy

 is a vehicle for right-wing propaganda.